We have pleasure in providing you with our Financial Services Guide (FSG).

 A SOA will explain our advice, including the basis for our advice and the information we have relied on.
 It also includes further details about how we are paid and any relevant relationships or associations we may have which may have influenced the advice we have given.

 We are a group of Australian companies that provide general insurance broking services.
-Our services may be provided to you by Arthur J. Gallagher & Co (Aus) Limited (Gallagher) or by an Authorised Representative of Gallagher.
-Gallagher has registered the business name ‘Go Get Insurance’ and you may see this name on documentation that we provide to you.
-Gallagher, your Authorised representative and Go Get Insurance are referred to in this FSG as ‘we’, ‘us’ or ‘our’.
+Our services may be provided to you by one or more of the following companies in our group or an Authorised Representative of one of those companies who are collectively referred to in this FSG as ‘we’, ‘us’, ‘our’ or ‘Gallagher’:

 We are part of a group of Australian and international companies owned by Arthur J. Gallagher & Co (Gallagher Group).
 The Gallagher Group is one of the world’s leading providers of insurance broking and risk management services.
 The parent company, Arthur J. Gallagher & Co., was founded in the United States in 1927 and is listed on the New York Stock Exchange.